d1360/holbertonschool-shell/init_files_variables_and_expansions/README.md

 This script prints all possible combinations of two lowercase letters (from 'a' to 'z'), except for "oo".
 Each combination is printed on a new line, and the output is alphabetically ordered starting with "aa".
 The script file contains a maximum of 64 characters.

+# Project: init_files_variables_and_expansions

+## Script 13-print_float

+This script prints the number stored in the environment variable `NUM` with exactly two decimal places, followed by a new line.
+It uses the `printf` command to format the number correctly.